The truth is:

 But one crow in a million will discover that he is the same color as space.

-And one crow in a million, of the one in a million crows, may come to realize that it is - in fact - space.
+And one crow in a million, of the one in a million crows, may come to realize that it

 And what is space?